A Matter of Life and Death (film): Anglo-American relations

 The film was originally suggested by a British government department to improve relations between the Americans in the UK and the British public, following Powell and Pressburger's contributions to this sphere in A Canterbury Tale two years earlier, though neither film received any government funding nor input on plot or production.
 There was a degree of public hostility towards American servicemen stationed in the UK prior to the D-Day invasion of Europe.
 They were viewed by some as latecomers to the war and as "overpaid, oversexed and over here" by a public that had suffered three years of bombing and rationing, with many of their own men fighting abroad.
-The premise of the film is a simple inversion: the British pilot gets the pretty American woman rather than the other way round, and the only national bigotry – against the British – is voiced by the first American casualty of the Revolutionary War.
+The premise of the film is a simple inversion: the British pilot gets the pretty American woman rather than the other way round, and the only national bigotry – against the British – is voiced by the first American casualty of the American War of Independence.
 Raymond Massey, portraying an American, was a Canadian national at the time the film was made, but became a naturalised American citizen afterwards.

 Chess

 David Niven was a fan of chess.
 Peter and June play chess while they await Dr Reeves.
 Then Conductor 71 "borrows" a chess book Peter has accidentally knocked off the table, Alekhine's My Best Games of Chess 1924–1937.
 After the trial is won, Conductor 71 throws the book from the stairway; June finds it in his jacket pocket "to serve the 'was it a hallucination or did it really happen?' motif of the film", according to Mig Greengard.
 He also noted, "Lots of chess in movies past and present, but I can't recall another prominent appearance of a real chess book".

 Ian Christie wrote, "the chess plot may also be of more significance than at first appears.
-The Conductor tries to tempt Peter by offering him the opportunity to pit his skill against the great chess masters; and he 'borrows' Alekhine's famous book, only to return it in an extraordinary transitional shot which introduces the final sequence of Peter waking up in hospital.
+The Conductor tries to tempt Peter by offering him the opportunity to pit his skill against the great chess masters, including Philidor; and he 'borrows' Alekhine's famous book, only to return it in an extraordinary transitional shot which introduces the final sequence of Peter waking up in hospital.
 As a token of Peter's life, the book tumbles from one photographic world to another within the same shot".

-Conductor 71 continually reminds Peter Carter that he will soon meet the chess master Philidor.

 Adaptations

 Radio

 The film was twice adapted for the American CBS Radio series Lux Radio Theatre, both with the title "Stairway to Heaven", starring Ray Milland on 27 October 1947 (episode 587) and featuring David Niven on 12 April 1955 (episode 918).
 The film was also adapted for the American NBC Radio series Screen Director's Playhouse series as "Stairway to Heaven", airing on 26 July 1951 and starring Robert Cummings and Julie Adams.

+A two-part adaptation by Ben Cottam was broadcast on BBC Radio 4 14 and 21 October 2023.
+Produced and directed by Simon Barnard, the cast included Will Tudor as Peter, Lydia West as June, Geoffrey McGivern as Reeves, Miles Jupp as Administrator 48 and Jonny Weldon as Bob Trubshawe.